bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 Our `storageClassName` is `ebs-sc`, with a `volumeSize` of `500Gi`.

 If you are downloading a genesis file for greenfield, put that link in the `url` stated under `genesisInit`.
-Otherwise, defaults to copying the genesis.json from the `a-config/config` directory.
+Otherwise, defaults to copying the genesis.json from the `configPath`'s directory.

 The `podSecurityContext` and the `securityContext` used help to prevent any internal file system modifications as it prevent root user permissions.